jensklose/ZendX_View_Autoescaping/README.markdown

 # ZendX_View_Autoescaping

 This project provides you a ViewRenderer with auto escaping of all assigned view variables.
 It also prevents you to use object variables within view skripts to call methods.
-This is better placed in your models.

 See the examples and tests to understand the facade concept.